rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Free Will

 Like man, angels are created beings with free will, free to choose good or evil.
-However, unlike man, a fallen angel cannot repent...
+However, unlike man, a fallen angel cannot repent.

 !!! quote "Hebrews 2:16"
     For verily he took not on him the nature of angels; but he took on him the seed of Abraham.